SALT INFORMATIONAceclofenac(100 mg)

-Paracetamol in an overdose can severely damage the lever and cause death.
+Paracetamol on overdose can severely damage the liver and cause death.
 No more than 4 grams should be consumed in one day.
 Always consult your doctor regarding use of paracetamol.

 Q. Can calpol make babies/ toddlers sleep/ help in teething pain?

 Calpol can relieve pain in infants and children; it does not make them sleep.